 College Football Analyst

-Jesse Palmer joined ESPN in 2007 as a college football analyst.
-The former University of Florida quarterback joined the network after five seasons in the NFL.
-Palmer has held prominent roles as analyst both in the studio on ESPN/ABC Saturday games, as well as in the booth on ESPN’s Thursday Night College Football and as lead analyst on the SEC Network.
+Jesse Palmer joined ESPN in 2007 as a college football analyst after five seasons in the NFL.
+The former University of Florida quarterback has held prominent roles as analyst both in the studio on ESPN/ABC Saturday games, as well as in the booth on ESPN’s Thursday Night College Football and as lead analyst on SEC Network.
+He is currently teamed up with Joe Tessitore and Katie George for ABC/ESPN college football on Saturdays.
+In September 2021, he was named host of ABC’s The Bachelor and The Bachelorette.

 Palmer’s broadcast career began with Fox Sports Net, with analysis on Arena Football League games.
 He was later a game and studio analyst for CSTV in late 2005 and worked NFL games for Fox in 2006.
 He has been featured as an analyst on the NFL Network and has done studio work with MSG.